dgbowl/yadg/paper.md

 # Statement of need

-From the point of view of catalytic chemistry, digitalisation is currently a "hot topic."
+From the point of view of catalytic chemistry, digitalisation is currently a "hot topic".
 For example, the leading German and Swiss academic bodies in the field of catalysis consider digitalisation an essential task for the current decade.
 The German Catalysis Society has published a detailed roadmap [@Demtroder2019], and large consortia have been formed (eg. FAIRmat [@Draxl2020] in Germany or NCCR Catalysis in Switzerland [@NCCRcat]) to advance this issue.

 However, this change will not happen overnight.
 One approach for kick-starting this transition is to make the currently existing "small data" available according to the FAIR principles [@Mendes2021], effectively defining a standard for "big data" by superposition of current best practices.
 Another approach, more specific to catalysis, is that of standardisation of testing and characterisation protocols [@Trunschke2020], which will necessarily lead to a standardised data content.
 The `yadg` package presented here has been conceived to combine both approaches, and when combined with a lab automation software and data post-processing tools, forms a robust data-scientific pipeline [@Kraus2021x].